pivotal/docs-tap/tap-gui/cluster-view-setup.hbs.md

 # Viewing resources on multiple clusters in Tanzu Application Platform GUI

-You can configure Tanzu Application Platform GUI to retrieve Kubernetes object details from multiple clusters and then surface those details in the various Tanzu Application Platform GUI plug-ins.
+You can configure Tanzu Application Platform GUI (commonly called TAP GUI) to retrieve Kubernetes object details from multiple clusters and then surface those details in the various Tanzu Application Platform GUI plug-ins.

 > **Important** In this topic the terms `Build`, `Run`, and `View` describe the cluster's roles and
 > distinguish which steps to apply to which cluster.